 Speaking of clients, best way to get your first clients is via referrals.
 Tell everyone you know that you’re starting a consulting business, and see if you can find someone who fits your ideal client profile from your personal network.

 You’ll need an updated portfolio website to demonstrate your work and experience.
-If you work at an agency that can be difficult due to NDA agreements, so you may have to do some pro bono projects you can publicize freely.
+If you work at an agency that can be difficult due to NDA agreements, so you may have to do some pro bono or personal projects that you can publicize freely.

 Do you have an updated resume?
 Even if you plan to be an independent consultant, potential clients will likely want to see your experience on paper.